aergoio/ARC2NFT/README.md

 The token creator can mark a specific metadata key as immutable using the `make_metadata_immutable` function.
 This is done just once for each unique key.
+After this property is set for a metadata key, it cannot be removed.

-If the metadata is immutable, it means that once it is set on a token, it can no longer be modified.
-And once this property is set on a metadata, it cannot be removed.
+If the metadata is immutable, it means that once it is set on a token it can no longer be modified.

 It gives the guarantee to the owner that the creator/issuer will not modify or remove this specific metadata.